-Several studies analyze the relative motion dynamics of a 2 to N craft Coulomb formation.
-Complex charge control strategies have been developed that compensate for the nonlinear nature of the electrostatic forces and coupling with differential gravity.13, 14, 15, 16 In such work spacecraft electrostatics are generally modeled by point charges, while in actuality a voltage is prescribed by the charge control methods.
+Several studies analyze the relative motion dynamics of a 2 to N craft Coulomb formation (Berryman and Schaub, 2007; Vasavada and Schaub, 2008; Hogan and Schaub, 2012).
+Complex charge control strategies have been developed that compensate for the nonlinear nature of the electrostatic forces and coupling with differential gravity (Parker et al., 2004; Schaub et al., 2006; Schaub, 2005; Natarajan and Schaub, 2006).
+In such work spacecraft electrostatics are generally modeled by point charges, while in actuality a voltage is prescribed and enforced by the charge control methods.
 The electrostatic charge density on the conducting surface is then a result of the spacecraft geometry and external potential fields.
-For experimental verification of relative motion by Coulomb charge control, physical conducting spheres are used to represent spacecraft bodies.
-To model these interactions, both the mutual capacitance between conducting spheres and induced charging effects are considered to determine the voltage to charge relationship.
+For experimental verification of relative motion by Coulomb charge control, physical conducting spheres are used to represent spacecraft bodies (Seubert and Schaub, 2009a,b).
+To model these interactions, both the mutual capacitance between conducting spheres (Smythe, 1968; Sliško and Brito-Orta, 1998) and induced charging effects (Soules, 1990) are considered to determine the voltage to charge relationship.

 Realistically, spacecraft components such as solar panels result in geometries that are far from spherical.
 When charged bodies interact with separation distances on the order of the spacecraft dimensions, especially in the small body circumnavigation scenario, a model that assumes spherical conductors can result in considerable errors in the electrostatic force prediction.
-Charge prediction errors of 10% (which can easily result from geometry approximations) have been shown to cause up to 15% errors in relative position control.
-Reference 22 proposes to overcome these inaccuracies with an Effective Sphere Method (ESM).
-Here a finite sphere is used to model the spacecraft body using an effective radius that best captures the electrostatic response over a range of separation distances to an external object.
+Charge prediction errors of 10% (which can easily result from geometry approximations) have been shown to cause up to 15% errors in relative position control (Hogan and Schaub, 2011).
+Jasper and Schaub, 2011 proposes to overcome these inaccuracies with an Effective Sphere Method (ESM).
+Here a finite sphere is used to model the spacecraft body with an effective radius that best captures the electrostatic response over a range of separation distances to an external object.
 If expanded to 1st order, the effective radius can change depending on spacecraft orientation to capture non-spherical effects.
-While this approach allows for a very simple analytical force prediction, it compromises accuracy of the Coulomb force at small spacecraft torques and non line-of-sight forces that result from non-symmetric spacecraft bodies.
+While this approach allows for a very simple analytical force prediction, it compromises accuracy of the Coulomb force at small spacecraft separation distances.
+Perhaps more importantly, the ESM lacks the ability to resolve electrostatic torques and non line-of-sight forces that result from non-symmetric spacecraft bodies.
 This is crucial when relative attitudes and small separation distances on the order of the spacecraft dimensions are a consideration in the formation flight mission scenario.
+When the separation distance exceeds 20 times the spacecraft dimensions, the ESM is a sufficiently accurate and has a lower computational cost than the new method.